-Toll trips per week (avg.):17,500Revenue per week (avg.):\$20,000
+Toll trips per week (avg.): 17,625

+Revenue per week (avg.): \$20,377

-Toll per trip (avg.): \$1.10
+Toll per trip (avg.): \$1.16

-Pre -Implementation Funds Awarded: 2004 Project Implemented: 2005 Additional Pre-Implementation Funds Awarded: June 2005 Anticipted Study Completion Date: 2007
+Pre -Implementation Funds Awarded: 2004

+Project Implemented: 2005

+Additional Pre-Implementation Funds Awarded: June 2005

+Anticipted Study Completion Date: 2007

-July - September 2006 Update: Phase II planning for I-394 MnPASS is underway.
+January - March 2007 Update: Phase II planning for I-394 MnPASS is underway.
 Planning includes facility design concepts, land use and urban design analysis, transit advantages, and outreach and education.
 The Team conducted preliminary analysis of park-and-ride facility utilization and an assessment of future service needs.
-SRF Consulting has been retained to conduct preliminary design and engineering for lane and interchange improvements in the corridor.
+SRF Consulting has been hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor and their work is nearing completion.
 MnDOT hired the Center for Changing Landscapes at the University of Minnesota to conduct community land use and urban design analysis.
-The Team solicited a request for proposals for planning and analysis of transit advantages in the corridor and intends to award a contract in October 2006.
-Work is currently underway to assemble a corridor advisory committee to guide the technical, land use and transit advantages work.
+URS has been hired to develop the transit plan and corridor master plan components of the project.
+A corridor advisory committee and several technical committees have been convened to guide the design, land use and transit advantages work.

-For More Information Contact: Ken Buckeye, Program Manager Value Pricing (651) 296-1606, e-mail: kenneth.buckeye@dot.state.mn.us.
+For More Information Contact: Kenneth R. Buckeye, Program Manager Value Pricing (651) 366-3737, e-mail: kenneth.buckeye@dot.state.mn.us.